yurivict/vm-to-tor/README.md

 * For better experience with vbox-to-tor you need kernel with this patch: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=199136 Without this patch tapN interfaces will be brought down with every guest reboot, and you will need to bring them up manually every time.
 * Stopping vbox-to-tor while VMs are running currently causes all involved VMs to crash.
 I believe this is a bug in VirtualBox, but this isn't a very important problem.
+* Programs requiring UDP will not work, because TOR currently doesn't support UDP.
+Only DNS UDP is supported.
+* vbox-to-tor writes torrc files manually due to the lack of privileged auto-authentication feature in TorCtrl protocol.
+Normally TOR doesn't self modify torrc, but if any other programs (ex. arm or vidalia) would modify TOR config, vbox-to-tor changes to torrc can be either lost or impossible to remove for vbox-to-tor (see TOR ticket#15649)

 ## Ports